Finance

 Each year since the WSC’s adoption, the District has drawn on other sources of revenue and reserves so it can maintain its service levels and sustain its ability to achieve the objectives in the District’s Strategic Plan.

-Historical Water Supply Charge Documents and Additional Information
+Historical Water Supply Charge Documents And Additional Information

 Ordinance No. 152